 Description

-Delta sleep-inducing peptide (DSIP) is a naturally occurring nonapeptide — a chain of nine amino acids — with the sequence Trp-Ala-Gly-Gly-Asp-Ala-Ser-Gly-Glu.
-Its molecular formula is C35H48N10O15, with a molecular weight of 848.81 g/mol (CAS 62568-57-4).
-DSIP was first isolated in 1977 from the cerebral venous blood of rabbits during induced sleep by a Swiss research group.
+DSIP is a naturally occurring nonapeptide, a chain of nine amino acids, with the sequence Trp-Ala-Gly-Gly-Asp-Ala-Ser-Gly-Glu.
+Molecular formula C35H48N10O15, molecular weight 848.81 g/mol, CAS 62568-57-4.
+It was first isolated in 1977 from the cerebral venous blood of rabbits during induced sleep, discovered by the Swiss research group of Schoenenberger and Monnier.

 PubChem Reference: View compound profile on NIH PubChem